rust-lang/reference/src/types/trait-object.md

 > _TraitObjectTypeOneBound_ :\
 > &nbsp;&nbsp; `dyn`<sup>?</sup> [_TraitBound_]

-A *trait object* is an opaque value of another type that implements a set of traits.
-The set of traits is made up of an [object safe] *base trait* plus any number of [auto traits].
+A *trait object* is an opaque value of a `dyn`-prefixed type that implements a set of traits.
+The set of traits is made up of a [trait-object safe] *base trait* plus any number of [auto traits].

 Trait objects implement the base trait, its auto traits, and any [supertraits]